 Both the employee and supervisor are responsible for notifying HR of an employee absence from work which would affect payroll status.

-Individuals who routinely exhaust all leave and work less than their normal work week are subject to review.
-Potential results of this review include, but not limited to, adjustment to the individual’s work schedule and/or discipline, up to and including termination.
+Employment status is subject to review for individuals who routinely exhaust all leave and/or work less than their normal work week.
+Potential results of this review include, but not limited to, adjustment to the individual’s work schedule, change in pay schedule, and/or discipline, up to and including termination.

 |Monthly Sick Leave||5||6.25||7.50||8.75||10|